Shareholders are charting Tesla's future as voting on CEO Elon Musk's pay package comes to a head - KESQ

 Elson said posting corporate proxy vote totals before the balloting ends is “highly unusual.”

 Social media posts by Musk have drawn scrutiny from the SEC before.
-He and Tesla were fined $40 million for statements about funding to make Tesla a private company that Musk made on X’s predecessor, Twitter, before he bought the social media platform.
+He and Tesla were fined a total of $40 million for statements about funding to make Tesla a private company that Musk made on X’s predecessor, Twitter, before he bought the social media platform.

-Shares of Tesla shot up nearly 7% to $189.20 in trading before Thursday’s opening bell.
-The stock is down about 30% this year.
+Shares of Tesla shot up nearly 5% to $185.77 early Thursday.
+The stock is down about 25% this year.

 If the pay package is approved, it would almost guarantee that Musk would remain at the company he grew to be the world leader in electric vehicles, shifting to AI and robotics including autonomous vehicles, which Musk says is Tesla’s future.